A Vanguard IRA offers more of what you want

 - "All in one" Target Retirement Funds.

-- Vanguard mutual funds and exchange-traded funds (ETFs).
+- More than 200 commission-free Vanguard mutual funds and ETFs.

 - Non-Vanguard mutual funds and ETFs.